-Increasingly, Te Kura is facilitating access for its students to a variety of online education providers.
-These sites are designed for the New Zealand Curriculum and NCEA, and Te Kura recommends these sites to its students as they provide valuable learning resources which supplement Te Kura courses.
-Use of these sites lets students fill gaps in their learning or access aspects of courses not easily presented in written lessons.
-Te Kura makes every effort to confirm that these sites have robust privacy policies and are secure in terms of maintaining personal data.
+Increasingly, Te Kura is facilitating access for its students to a variety of online education providers that offer programmes and resources of value to students.
+These sites are designed for the New Zealand Curriculum and NCEA, and Te Kura recommends these sites to our students as they provide learning resources, which can supplement Te Kura courses.
+Te Kura makes every effort to confirm that these providers have robust privacy policies and are secure in terms of maintaining personal data.

-To facilitate access to the sites, Te Kura sends to the provider the name, identification number and email address of each student enrolled in related courses.
+To facilitate access to these providers, Te Kura sends the provider the name, identification number and email address of each student enrolled in related courses.
 The provider will then email the student with registration instructions.
 Registration is not compulsory.
-If a student does not want to register they do not have to do so.
+If a student does not want to register, they do not have to do so.

 Any students with questions, concerns or feedback about such online education providers, the sites, or the registration process should email email@example.com.